- Some users have reported audio delays when watching Twitch streams, but they can be solved in just a few minutes.

 After disabling this feature, restart your browser to apply changes.
 Once your browser restarts, check if the problem is still there.

-Solution 7 – Disable Fast Boot
+8. Disable Fast Boot

 According to users, this issue can be caused by the Fast Boot feature on Windows.
 This is a useful feature since it will allow your system to boot faster by putting it in a state similar to hibernation.

 Although this feature is useful, some users claim that it’s causing audio issues on Twitch.
 To fix the problem, it’s advised to disable it completely.
-To do that, follow these steps:

 After disabling this feature, the problems with audio delay in Twitch should be gone.
 Bear in mind that your system might boot slightly slower after disabling this feature.

-Solution 8 – Disable Use Device Timestamps option
+9. Disable the Use Device Timestamps option

 After doing that, check if the problem is resolved.
 If this feature is already disabled, try enabling it and check if that solves your problem.

-Solution 9 – Check your amount of RAM
+10. Check your amount of RAM

 If you’re getting an audio delay while streaming on Twitch using OBS, perhaps the issue is related to the amount of RAM.
 According to users, this issue can appear if you don’t have enough RAM to comfortably run OBS.